About cultural exchange

 Traditionally, school cultural exchange programs brought together students from two or more schools to meet and interact in person, and student relationships were often maintained between visits using letter writing.
-Today, with new and emerging communication technologies and increased globalisation, cultural exchange programs may rely entirely on online or ‘virtual’ interaction, and/or incorporate these to compliment physical school (or community) visits.
+Today, with new and emerging communication technologies and increased globalisation, cultural exchange programs may rely entirely on online interaction and/or incorporate these to compliment physical school (or community) visits.
 These developments also mean that exchanges may involve any number of school communities and are easily sustainable as regular or ongoing events.

 The fundamental purpose of a cultural exchange program is for students to share with and learn from others.
 Within this broad scope, exchanges may be between: